petterh/textedit/docs/Chapter-7-Off-the-Launch-Pad.md

 The pszCmdLine parameter is now empty.
 In a situation like this, Notepad lets you edit an “untitled” file, one that exists in memory only.
 TextEdit, on the other hand, has a con­cep­tual model that supposedly works direct­ly on files—there is no con­cept of a separate memory image.
 Although this is an illusion, it means that untitled files are out—we must create a suitably named file in a suitable location.
 This is handled by the createNewFile func­tion in **createNewFile.cpp**.

 A user’s default data directory can be retrieved using the **SHGetSpecialFolderLocation** func­tion with the **CSIDL_PERSONAL** parameter.
-On my machine, this defaults to **C:\WinNT\Profiles\myUserName\Persona**l.
+On my machine, this defaults to **C:\WinNT\Profiles\myUserName\Personal**.
 Being inside the system directory, this doesn’t strike me as a particularly good place to store user data, so the TextEdit installation pro­g­ram allows users to select a dif­fe­rent default direc­tory.
 This location is maintained through the Options dia­log.

 This changed in Windows 2000.
 If you wish to edit the file **sample.txt,** you can drag an icon representing the file onto the TextEdit icon.
 This time, **pszCmdLine** points to the full path of {{sample.txt,}} and TextEdit opens the file.
 Most sample pro­g­rams handle this straightforward case correctly.